 What is Inti Raymi Festival?

-The Inti Raymi, or Festival of the Sun, was the largest and most important festival in the Inca Empire.
-It is a celebration dedicated to the sun god, Inti, who was a central deity in the Inca religion.
-The festival is held during the winter solstice when the sun is furthest from the earth.
-The Incas celebrated it to plead for the return of the sun and longer days.
+The Inti Raymi, or Festival of the Sun, was the largest and most significant festivity during the Inca Empire.
+It was a religious celebration dedicated to the Sun God, Inti, who was the most revered deity in the Inca Religion.
+The main ceremony was held during the winter solstice to mark the beginning of the year.

-Inti Raymi during Inca Times:
+Inti Raymi during Inca Times

+During the time of the Inca Empire, the Inti Raymi was celebrated at the winter solstice on June 21st, the shortest day of the year in terms of daylight; it was a time for the Inca to honor the sun god, Inti, who was a central figure in their religious pantheon.
 The festival took place in Cusco, the capital of the Inca Empire, and would last for nine days.
 It involved fasting, sacrifices, processions, dances, and a great feast.
 Only the Inca and his wife, the Coyas, priests, and nobility were allowed to participate in the ceremonies, but the celebrations were public.

-The festival began with a procession in which the Inca, carried on a golden throne, led his people from the Coricancha, or Temple of the Sun, to the Sacsayhuamán fortress outside of Cusco.
-The Inca was followed by nobles and priests, all dressed in their finest clothes and many carrying golden objects symbolizing the sun.
+The festival began with a procession in which the Inca, carried on a golden throne, led his people from the Coricancha, or Temple of the Sun, to the Sacsayhuaman fortress outside of Cusco.
+The Inca were followed by nobles and priests, all dressed in their finest clothes and many carrying golden objects symbolizing the sun.
+Once at Sacsayhuaman, the Inca would start a new fire using a mirror to catch the sun's rays.
+This new fire was then spread to all the temples and shrines in the empire, symbolizing the rebirth of the sun.

 Animal sacrifices, typically llamas, were made to the sun god, and priests examined their entrails to predict the future.
 There were also dances and songs to honor Inti, and the festivities concluded with a large feast where maize (corn) beer, known as chicha, was drunk.
+The festival was a time for the Inca to thank Inti for the year's harvests and to ask for his blessings for the coming year.
+It also reaffirmed the bond between the sun god and the Inca, who were considered his living representatives on Earth.

-Inti Raymi Today:
+Inti Raymi Today

 The original date of the Inti Raymi festival was closely tied to the winter solstice in the Southern Hemisphere, which falls around June 21st.
 The Inca, who deeply understood astronomy, held the festival to mark the shortest day of the year and the beginning of the sun's return to a more favorable position in the sky.